yods/mqtt-documentation/introduction.md

 - QOS 1 - The message is delivered at least once but might be multiple times in case of problems.
 The message must be stored until the sender receives an acknowledgement by the receiver.

 - QOS 2 - The message is delivered once only and no duplication occures.
 The message is stored under the sender recieves acknowledgement that the message has been published by the receiver.
 QOS 2 should only be used for vital messages as it is the slowest way of message delivery.

+## Getting started

+You will the clojure mqtt adapter [machine head] (https://github.com/clojurewerkz/machine_head)

+With Leiningen
+[clojurewerkz/machine_head "1.0.0-beta1"]

+Test mqtt is a handy message broker to use to test out mqtt applications, it can be found at http://test.mosquitto.org/